NicolasMrc/aws-assignment/README.md

 # Simple double number API

+This API simply double a given number.

 ## Documentation

+- This API was developed using NodeJS & ExpressJS
-You can find the documentation generated with Swagger here here :
+- You can find the documentation generated with Swagger here here :
 [Online Documentation](https://aws.nicolasmercier.io/documentation)

 ## Installation & Run